sanich123/sixCities/Readme.md

 I used React, React-Router, Redux, TypeScript.

-Application have three pages: a catalog of points, a separate page, a page of favorite points.
+The application has three pages: a catalog of points, a separate page, a page of favorite points.

 All pages fill dynamically.

 An application has following functionality: